centro/transis/README.md

 ```

 Empty models represent just an id and no other data.
 A model in the empty state is immediately
-returned by the `Basis.Model.get` method:
+returned by the `Transis.Model.get` method:

 ```javascript
 var emptyModel = TestModel.get(9);